Common Grant Boiler Problems & Repair Advice

 If your Grant boiler warranty has come to an end, then you might want to consider boiler insurance.
 Any insurance that offers an annual service and safety inspections is worth thinking about.
 Taking out insurance can be done with your energy supplier but there’s absolutely no obligation to do so.

 Most Grant boilers come with a 3 year warranty, but they can extend to as long as 5 to 10 years when they’re installed by a G-One accredited installer.
 Our guide to Grant warranties will provide everything you need to know.
+As part of the terms of the warranty, you’ll need to arrange an annual Grant boiler service to keep it valid.

 To find trusted engineers near you, use our service to receive free quotes for a new boiler installation.